yoko72/clappy/README.rst

    given_kwarg1 = clappy.parse("--kwarg1")

 You can get each given command line argument easily.
-You don’t have to bother about handling parser anymore.
+You don't have to bother about handling parser anymore.

 e.g. Script with clappy: